suprabhasupi/blog/contents/posts/80-github-tips/80-github-tips.md

 `$ git branch branch_name`

 The above command will create a new branch.
-So to confirm the branch names you can enter following command:
+So to confirm the branch names you can enter the following command:

 ```sh
 $ git branch